tsweet64/bitrate-histogram/readme.md

 # bitrate-histogram

-A simple python script to calculate a historam of the bitrates of media files in a directory recursively via `ffprobe`
+A simple python script to calculate a histogram of the bitrates of media files in a directory recursively via `ffprobe`

 To use, simply run `python histogram.py ext` (where ext is the file extension of media files you wish to scan for).

+`BIN_SIZE` constant can be changed as desired, print statement in get_bitrate() can be commented out if less verbosity is desired

 Example output: